syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/Configuring-child-controls.md

 ### Through Designer

-Step 1.
-Rearrange the controls laid out by FlowLayout by right-clicking the control and selecting the Bring To Front or Send To Back options in the designer.
+**Step 1**: Rearrange the controls laid out by FlowLayout by right-clicking the control and selecting the Bring To Front or Send To Back options in the designer.

 ![Rearranging the child controls in designer using context menu](Configuringchildcontrols_images/Configuringchildcontrols_img8.jpeg)

-Step 2.
-Rearrange the child controls of the FlowLayout by dragging and dropping them at design time.
+**Step 2**: Rearrange the child controls of the FlowLayout by dragging and dropping them at design time.

 ![Rearranging the child controls in designer by drag and drop child controls](Configuringchildcontrols_images/Configuringchildcontrols_img9.jpeg)